-Moura has been the principal investigator of several Darpa, NSF, ONR, and other Agencies grants, including the two multi University Darpa research grants (DESA, Discovery and Exploitation of Structure in Algorithms, started in May 2005, and OPAL, Optimized Portable Algorithm Libraries) and of an NSF-ITR (medium size) grant to develop SPIRAL.
-SPIRAL is an interdisciplinary project in the areas of signal processing, scientific computing, compilers, computer architecture, machine learning, and mathematics, see SPIRAL in the ECE news and in CMU Corporate news.
-SPIRAL has been licensed by SPIRALGEN, a start-up company cofunded by Moura and four collaborators.
+Over the years, Moura has been the principal investigator of several Darpa, NSF, ONR, AFOSR, and other Agency grants.
+Larger Darpa efforts included OPAL (Optimized Portable Algorithm Libraries, started in 1998), DESA (Discovery and Exploitation of Structure in Algorithms, started in May 2005), both of these efforts supported Spiral.
+SPIRAL was also supported by other Agencies, for example, by an an NSF-ITR (medium size) grant.
+SPIRAL is an interdisciplinary project in the areas of signal processing, scientific computing, compilers, computer architecture, machine learning, and mathematics.
+SPIRAL has been licensed by SPIRALGEN, a start-up company cofounded by Moura and four collaborators.
 SPIRALGEN further develops and commercializes the distribution of SPIRAL.
-In August 2012, SPIRAL received a grant from the DARPA HACMS Program and in September 2012 a grant from the DARPA PERFECT Program, both co-led by ECE Professor Franz Franchetti.
+In August 2012, SPIRAL received a grant from the DARPA HACMS (High-Assurance Cyber Military Systems), and from the DARPA PERFECT (Power Efficiency Revolution For Embedded Computing Technologies) Program.
+In 2015, Spiral won a grant from the DARPA BRASS Program.
+All three were led by ECE Professor Franz Franchetti.

 SPIRAL is a new generation of design tools.

 It applies algebraic signal processing methods to derive automatically fast SW and HW implementations of DSP algorithms.
 What this means is that at the click of a button SPIRAL generates automatically for the target machine say a C program for your friendly FFT, DCT, discrete wavelet transform, or FIR filter, to name a few of the possibilities.
 SPIRAL's claim is that this C program will run on your computer in the ball park of or significantly faster than any other existing C program.
-In the SPIRAL project, we are also working on generating automatically other types of implementations, e.g., netlists FPGA, for these transforms.
-These are high quality with respect to other performance metrics (say, area, or power consumption) that are more appropriate for HW implementations.
-The work on SPIRAL is described in the invited paper SPIRAL: Code Generation for DSP Transforms (pdf), included in the IEEE Proceedings, February 2005 Special Issue on Program Generation, Optimization, and Platform Adaptation, read the Editorial (pdf).
+SPIRAL also generates automatically other types of implementations, e.g., netlists FPGA.
+SPIRAL generated implementations are high quality with respect to other performance metrics (say, area, or power consumption) that are more appropriate for HW implementations.
+The early work on SPIRAL is described in the invited paper SPIRAL: Code Generation for DSP Transforms (pdf), included in the IEEE Proceedings, February 2005 Special Issue on Program Generation, Optimization, and Platform Adaptation, read the Editorial (pdf).

 He contributes regularly to IEEE publications.

-He received the 2012 IEEE Signal Processing Society Society Award for outstanding technical contributions and leadership in signal processing, the 2010 IEEE Signal Processing Society Technical Achievement Award for fundamental contributions to statistical signal processing.
-In 2013 he was given the Philip and Marsha Dowd Chair Professorship.
+Besides the 2023 IEEE Jack S. Kilby Signal Processing Medal, he received the 2012 IEEE Signal Processing Society Society Award for outstanding technical contributions and leadership in signal processing , the 2010 IEEE Signal Processing Society Technical Achievement Award for fundamental contributions to statistical signal processing .
+In 2016, he was given the Distinguished Professor of Engineering award by the College of Engineering at CMU.
+In 2013 he was given the Philip L. and Marsha Dowd Chair Professorship .
 In 2010, he was elected University Professor at Carnegie Mellon University to recognize his professional achievement as well as his breadth of interests and competence.
 This title is conferred on faculty members with exceptional national or international distinction.
-He was awarded by CMU the 2008 Philip L. Dowd Fellowship Award for Contributions to Engineering Education and with Prof. Püschel the 2007 CIT Outstanding Research Award.
+He was awarded by CMU the 2008 Philip L. Dowd Fellowship Award for Contributions to Engineering Education and with Prof. Püschel the 2007 CIT Outstanding Research Award .
 He received in 2006 an IBM Faculty Award.

-Prof. Moura is IEEE Division IX Director (2012-2013) and member of the Board of Directors of IEEE (2012-2013).
-He currently serves on the IEEE Publications Services and Products Board (PSPB), on the PSPB Strategic Planning Committee, and on the IEEE Technical Activities Board (TAB).
-He s also a member of the IEEE Awards Board.
-He was the President of the IEEE Signal Processing Society (SPS) (2008-09) and is currently Past President and Chair of the Nominations and Appointments Committee of the same Society (2010-11).
+He is the 2016 IEEE Vice President for Technical Activities and a 2016 IEEE Board Director.
+Prof. Moura was IEEE Division IX Director (2012-2013) and member of the Board of Directors of IEEE (2012-2013).
+He served on the IEEE Publications Services and Products Board (PSPB), on the PSPB Strategic Planning Committee, and on the IEEE Technical Activities Board (TAB).
+He is a member of the IEEE Awards Board.
+He was the President of the IEEE Signal Processing Society (SPS) (2008-09).
 He was a member of the IEEE Educations Activities Board (EAB) (2010) where he chaired the Society Education Outreach Committeee.
 He was Vice-Chair of the IEEE Publications Services and Products Board (PSPB) (2008).
 Read his editorials in the IEEE Signal Processsing Magazine (Jan 2008 through Jan 2010.)

 Moura co-founded and co-directs CenSCIR, the Center for Sensed Critical Infrastructure Research, see the ECE news or the CMU press release.

-Professor Moura introudced in Spring 2011 a graduate level course 18-799 H Network Science: Modeling and Inference, that he is teaching again in the Spring 2012.
-He has taught the sophomore level 18-202, Mathematical Foundations of Electrical Engineering course, the junior level 18-396 Signal and Systems course and the graduate courses 18-751 Applied Stochastic Processes and 18-752 Detection, Estimation, and Identification.
-He taught 18-899 Algebraic Signal Processing in Spring 2004.
-In the Falls 2007 and 2009 he taught the sophomore level 18-202 Mathematical Foundations for Electrical Engineering.
+Professor Moura introduced in Spring 2011 a graduate level course 18-799 H Network Science: Modeling and Inference.
+He has taught the sophomore level 18-202, Mathematical Foundations of Electrical Engineering course, the junior level 18-396 Signal and Systems course, and the graduate courses 18-751 Applied Stochastic Processes and 18-752 Detection, Estimation, and Identification.
+He also introduced and taught 18-899 Algebraic Signal Processing.

-Moura's research interests include Network Science, see his current projects on Cognitive Networks, Global Behavior in Large Scale Systems, and on distributed inference algorithms on graphs.
+Moura's research interests include Data Science and Network Science.
+Current and past projects have included Cognitive Networks, Global Behavior in Large Scale Systems, and distributed inference algorithms on graphs.
 Other research area of interest is statistical theory of shape: Shapes provide a rich set of clues on the identity and topological properties of an object.
 In many imaging environments, the same object appears to have different shapes due to such distortions as translation, rotation, reflection, scaling, or shearing.
 Also, the correspondence between pixels of different distorted images of the same object is usually unknown.
 Our work looks at shape invariants and at the geometry of the shape space addressing questions like 'how close are two shapes' or 'how do we morph one shape into another.'